 Next Level Service Package

 A full-stack developer can simply be defined as an individual who works on both front-end and back-end components of an application.
 This combination of knowledge increases the value of that component’s overall functionality.
-The approach usually involves the following steps.

 1) Identify your target market.